Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 3. Albion Falls

-Located in the Red Hilly Valley in Hamilton, the Albion Falls are so large that they rarely freeze completely, except during frigid temperatures.
-Being one of the major waterfall attractions in the area, fences have been put up to keep hikers safe.
-Unfortunately, due to safety concerns, one can no longer travel to the base of the falls.
-However, there are some great photo opportunities available if you venture around the top of the falls instead.
-Albion Falls is also wheelchair accessible approximately 200 meters from the parking lot.
+As one of the area’s major waterfall attractions, fences have been put up to keep hikers safe.
+Unfortunately, one can no longer travel to the base of the falls due to safety concerns.
+However, some great photo opportunities are available if you venture around the top of the falls instead.
+Albion Falls is also wheelchair accessible, approximately 200 meters from the parking lot.

 Address: 885 Mountain Brow Blvd, Hamilton